Mixed Games Review

 In this game, straights and flushes count against the player, so you don’t want to make any of those.

-The introductory video also covers betting rules and how the game is played in general, so even if you’re completely new to it, you can get a general feel for the game.
-That said, you won’t learn how to play Deuce to Seven from this video alone as it is more focused on certain general strategic aspects.
+The introductory video also covers betting rules and how the game is played in general, so even if you’re completely new to it, you can get a general feel for it.
+That said, you won’t learn how to play Deuce to Seven from this video alone, as it is more focused on certain general strategic aspects.
 Finding the rules for the game is easy enough, so it makes sense that this video doesn’t spend too much time dwelling on them.

 Starting Hands & Opening Ranges